Use Emoji on Samsung Galaxy S3

 Once you have the Emoji keyboard enabled on your Samsung Galaxy, you'll have these three main features:

-- 1From one of your home screens, go to "Settings”.2Select “Language & Keyboard”.3Check the Emoji keyboard to enable it.4
+- 1From one of your home screens, go to "Settings".

 You'll have to modify the keyboard input method.

 Use one of the following steps to modify your keyboard input method:

 - 1If you have Gingerbread or Android 2.3.x, you can change the input method by:

 - First at Text Box, choose the "Input Method".